Affidavit of Ownership (Australia)

 Encumbrances and registered interests must be disclosed.
 Any mortgages, security interests registered on the PPSR, charges, liens, or other interests affecting the asset must be disclosed in the affidavit.
 Failure to disclose known encumbrances may constitute fraud.

-The purpose of the affidavit should be stated clearly, as this assists the recipient in understanding the context and ensures the affidavit addresses their specific requirements.
+The purpose of the affidavit should be stated clearly, as this assists the recipient in understanding the context and confirms the affidavit addresses their specific requirements.

 The witness requirements must be satisfied.
 The affidavit must be signed by the deponent in the physical presence of a Justice of the Peace, solicitor, or other court-authorised witness as required by the court rules or administrative requirements of the relevant jurisdiction.
 The witness must sign, state their full name, qualification, and address.